JurijJusel/waze_fuel_price_scraper/README.md

 ## Fuel prices crawler app

 - From 'https://gas.didnt.work/?country=lt&brand=&city=Vilnius' fuel A95 and diesel prices from Vilnius city.
+This page displays gas stations and their fuel prices that users have entered in the Waze app over the past three days.
+Prices are supported by Waze community users and is not responsible for the accuracy of prices.

 ## Table of Contents

 - [Fuel prices crawler app](#Fuel-prices-crawler-app)